Tales of Zipangu

 Takeno told him that so much sugar was bad for him, to which Ibaraki smirked and said that he was touched at a human being worried about an Oni, much to Nue’s irritation.
 Suddenly, Takeno was possessed by a strange aura as her Yokai blood curse overtook her.
 Nue immediately grabbed Kino and the traveler and brought them to Takeno, who had crumpled on the floor.
 Kino realized that Takeno was burning up, which was different from what usually happened.
 She turned to the traveler and asked them to retrieve the Wood Element as soon as possible, as there wasn’t much time left for Takeno.

 Soon enough, Kino told the traveler that she had received a troubling revelation from Daidarabotchi.
 She quietly whispered to them that the Crow Yokai, Tengu, had the final Element, and asked them to defeat him.
 She noted that Daidarabotchi had seemed different from usual, though those had been the spirit’s exact words.
 Though she acknowledged that Takeno considered Tengu as a friend, she wondered what to think if he had deliberately been withholding the Wood Element, despite knowing that she needed it to get better.
-T

-he traveler noted that the situation didn’t make sense, as they knew Tengu’s character and believed that they owed him the chance to explain himself, which could potentially resolve the situation without violence.
+The traveler noted that the situation didn’t make sense, as they knew Tengu’s character and believed that they owed him the chance to explain himself, which could potentially resolve the situation without violence.
 Realizing that Tengu wasn’t at the Mushroom Shrine, the traveler decided to seek him out at the Moonlight Bamboo Grove.

 Deep inside the grove, the traveler discovered Tengu waiting for them.
 He told the traveler that they were late, to which the traveler demanded to know if he had the Wood Element.
 After a pause, Tengu revealed that he had indeed been entrusted with it.
-The traveler asked him to surrender it, so that they could save Takeno.
+The traveler asked him to surrender the Element, so that they could save Takeno.
 Tengu agreed, on the condition that they proved themselves first, sprouting crow wings from his back.
 The traveler protested that they didn’t have time, as Takeno had collapsed, but Tengu merely told the traveler that if they were worthy of the Element, then they simply had to take it.

 The traveler attempted to take the Element, though they quickly discovered that a seal was preventing them from grabbing it.
 Tengu told the traveler that their heart was filled with anguish and earthly obsessions, explaining that one weighed down by such burdens could not be trusted with the Five Elements.
 He then told the traveler to return once they had proven themselves worthy, disappearing soon after.